ietf-scitt/draft-birkholz-cose-cometre-ccf-profile/draft-birkholz-cose-cometre-ccf-profile.md

 # Introduction

-The Concise Encoding of Signed Merkle Tree Proofs (CoMeTre) {{-COMTRE}} defines a common framework for defining different types of proofs, such as proof of inclusion, about verifiable data structures (also abbreviated as "logs" in this document).
-For instance, inclusion proofs guarantee to a verifier that a given serializable element is recorded at a given state of the log, while consistency proofs are used to establish that an inclusion proof is still consistent with the new state of the log at a later time.
+The Concise Encoding of Signed Merkle Tree Proofs (CoMeTre) {{-COMTRE}} defines a common framework for defining different types of proofs, such as proof of inclusion, about verifiable data structures (VDS).
+For instance, inclusion proofs guarantee to a verifier that a given serializable element is recorded at a given state of the VDS, while consistency proofs are used to establish that an inclusion proof is still consistent with the new state of the VDS at a later time.

-In this document, we define a new type of log, associated with the Confidential Consortium Framework (CCF) ledger.
-Compared to {{-certificate-transparency-v2}}, the leaves of CCF trees carry additional opaque information that is used to verify that elements are only written by the Trusted Execution Environment, which addresses the persistence of committed transactions that happen between new signatures of the Merkle Tree root.
+In this document, we define a new type of VDS, associated with the Confidential Consortium Framework (CCF) ledger.
+Compared to {{-certificate-transparency-v2}}, the leaves of CCF trees carry additional opaque information for the following purposes:

+1. To bind the full details of the transaction executed, which is a super-set of what is exposed in the proof and captures internal information details useful for detailed system audit, but not for application purposes.
+1. To verify that elements are only written by the Trusted Execution Environment, which addresses the persistence of committed transactions that happen between new signatures of the Merkle Tree root.

 ## Requirements Notation